 Waiting for a donated organ to become available can be stressful.
-The Liver Transplant Program at Riley at IU Health is home to a short waiting list, which means patients often receive a new liver within a few months.
-While your child is waiting for a donated liver, your family will meet with the Liver Transplant Program team to learn about every aspect of the transplant process.
+IU Health Transplant at Riley Children's Health is home to a short waiting list, which means patients often receive a new liver within a few months.
+While your child is waiting for a donated liver, your family will meet with the liver transplant team to learn about every aspect of the transplant process.
 The team will:

 When a liver that is a match for your child becomes available, you will be notified to come to the hospital right away.
 Donated livers work best if transplanted within 12 hours.

-The liver transplant team at Riley at IU Health includes pediatric specialists in transplant, surgery, gastroenterology, hepatology, radiology, pathology and social work.
+Our liver transplant team includes pediatric specialists in transplant, surgery, gastroenterology, hepatology, radiology, pathology and social work.
 If needed, oncologists and metabolism doctors are also available.
 Your child's transplant team also will include a transplant coordinator and a dietitian.